Poltergeist (2015 film): Plot

-The family get in their car and begin to leave the house, but the ghosts drag them back into the house and attempt to abduct Maddie again, flipping the car in the process.
-Maddie is seen being abducted up the stairs.
-The family saves her from being sucked into the portal, and Carrigan decides that as the only other psychic, he must go into the vortex and lead the spirits into the light.
-Kendra stamps and destroys the television screen as ghosts' hands are seen, trying to communicate with Maddie.
-The Bowens flee the neighbourhood as the house is destroyed by the spirits soaring into the sky as a beacon of light.
-The investigative team run to their equipment, looking for a sign that Carrigan managed to get back.
+The family get in their car and begin to leave, but the ghosts drag them back into the house, flipping the car in the process in order to abduct Maddy.
+The family saves her from being pulled into the portal, and Carrigan decides that he must go into the vortex and lead the spirits into the light.
+The Bowens flee the neighborhood as the spirits destroy the house, soaring into the sky as a beacon of light.
+Later, Dr. Powell and her team manage to locate Burke's GPS in the shattered remains of the house.

-As the Bowens look for a new house, the realtor shows them a house with much closet space and an old tree in the backyard but the Bowens drive away laughing.
-During the end credits, it is revealed that Carrigan survived the incident and is back filming his ghost program, now hosting the show with Dr. Powell.
+As the Bowens look for a new house, the realtor shows them one with much closet space and an old tree in the backyard, but the Bowens drive away.
+Meanwhile, Carrigan starts hosting his ghost program with Dr. Powell.